johnroper100/dropplets/README.md

 - Database-less platform
 - Works even when the user has disabled JavaScript
 - Under 2500 lines of code

-## Installation

-Simply use the `Latest Version` link above to download `index.php`.
-Copy it to a folder on your server.

-If you are using nginx, use the rewrite rules that can be found in `.htaccess4nginx`.

 ## Requirements